Updated April 2025

 Campus police officers conduct a series of campus programs on topics related to sexual assault, self-defense, personal safety, and general crime prevention.
 To arrange for a group presentation, call Campus Police directly.

 The University maintains an official site for emergency planning and procedures.
-During an emergency, updates are posted at http://emergency.buffalo.edu/.
+During an emergency, visit the UB Emergency Information website for the latest updates and instructions.

 All members of the University are strongly encouraged to sign up for UB Alert via the site above.
 By signing up for UB Alert, members of the UB community can expect to receive quick and accurate information during an urgent situation, including changes in essential services, whether it's an incident on campus, or severe weather that affects university operations.
 Alerts can be sent to your phone and/or email.

 In conjunction with the Drug Free Schools and Communities Act Amendments of 1989, the University at Buffalo and the Student Health System are committed to clear and concise policies on substance abuse and a strong program of counseling, treatment, rehabilitation, and reentry.
-Students/residents should be aware of the following information at
+Students and residents should be aware of the following information provided on the Drug-Free Schools and Community Act web page.

-For assistance in financing your education, US citizens and eligible non-citizens should apply for federal financial aid by filling out a FAFSA (Free Application for Federal Student Aid) online at: http://www.fafsa.ed.gov/.
+For assistance in financing your education, US citizens and eligible non-citizens should apply for federal financial aid by filling out an application on Free Application for Federal Student Aid (FAFSA) website.
 The FAFSA application is required for any student wishing to apply for federal aid, including all federal loans.
-Students interested in applying for Federal Direct Stafford loans must file at www.fafsa.ed.gov every year in attendance.
+Students interested in applying for Federal Direct Stafford loans must file at Free Application for Federal Student Aid (FAFSA) website every year in attendance.
 The FAFSA collects the student’s household financial information to determine eligibility for all federal financial aid programs.
-The FAFSA is available on-line each year.
-More detailed information may be found on the Student Accounts website: http://studentaccounts.buffalo.edu/ or by calling (716) 645-8232 to make an appointment with a Financial Aid Advisor.
+The FAFSA is available online each year.
+More detailed information may be found on the Student Accounts website or call (716) 645-8232 to schedule an appointment with a Financial Aid Advisor.

 In alignment with other health sciences schools at UB, the School of Dental Medicine requires all full-time students/residents to have health insurance coverage.
 If you are not covered under the health insurance policy of your spouse, parent, domestic partner, etc. you must obtain health insurance coverage.